-Apparently, just as on tables, when you only need to add auto for left and right margins to center it horizontally, setting width: fit-content; to an element tells the browser the element’s width is defined by its content and will not automatically size to fill its containing block.
+Much like tables, setting “width: fit-content;” for an element communicates to the browser that the element’s width should be determined by its content and not automatically expanded to fill its containing block.

 <div class="navbar center">